fivetran/dbt_reddit_ads_source/README.md

   - Adding column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your Reddit Ads data through the [dbt docs site](https://fivetran.github.io/dbt_reddit_ads_source/).
 - These tables are designed to work simultaneously with our [Reddit Ads transformation package](https://github.com/fivetran/dbt_reddit_ads).
+- Brings in conversion metrics via the `<>_conversions_report` source tables.
+Note that the window we use for attributing conversions is `month`, but you may bring in the week or daily windows through the `passthrough variables` (see Step 4)

 ## How do I use the dbt package?
 ### Step 1: Prerequisites